By the time you’re 4 weeks pregnant, you can usually get a clear positive on a urine pregnancy test.

 Your baby has just implanted into your uterine lining.
 Your body is now beginning the incredible series of changes that will take place over the next 36 weeks, give or take a few.

-One of the earliest physical signs you’ll experience is a missed period, which indicates that your progesterone levels are taking over your hormonal balance to sustain your pregnancy.
+One of the earliest physical signs you’ll experience is a missed period.
+This indicates that your progesterone levels are taking over your hormonal balance to sustain your pregnancy.

-At four weeks, normal levels should range between five and 426 mIU /ml.
+At 4 weeks, normal levels should range between 5 and 426 mIU/mL.

 Your baby is currently a collection of cells called a blastocyst.
 Development this week is rapid.
 Around half of these cells will become an embryo the size of a poppy seed by the week’s end.
 The other half of the cells work to keep your baby safe and nourish its growth.